oscgu/faucet-bot/README.md

 ## Running the bot

+Without docker and db:

 `yarn ts-node index.ts`

+With configured-db (requires docker(-compose) and `.env` file):

+`docker-compose up`

-The bot currently dropes and creates tables again after every restart (can be disabled in index.ts@21 by setting force to false)
+The bot currently drops and creates tables again after every restart (can be disabled in index.ts@21 by setting force to false)

 ## Commands